 HOW TO MAKE CHICKEN POT PIE GRAVY FROM SCRATCH

-Did you know that the classic sauce for chicken pot pie is actually a gravy?
+Did you know that the classic chicken pot pie sauce is a gravy?
 Yes!
 It consists of flour, oil, and chicken broth.
-There are no thickeners like canned soup or cream cheese in this pot pie recipe.
-You simply don’t need them.
+This pot pie recipe has no thickeners like canned soup or cream cheese.
+You don't need them.
 Flour is all you need for a thickener, and your gravy will be rich, savory, and exactly what you would expect in a traditional filling.

-To make sauce from scratch for chicken pot pie, you’ll sprinkle the flour over vegetables that have been sauteed in oil.
-Once the flour begins to look somewhat glossy you’ll add in your chicken broth a splash at a time.
+To make sauce from scratch for chicken pot pie, you'll sprinkle the flour over vegetables that have been sauteed in oil.
+Once the flour looks somewhat glossy, add a splash at a time in your chicken broth.
 This method ensures a smooth and luscious gravy every time.
-You’ll continue to add in small increments until the mixture starts to resemble a pudding-like texture, at which point you can add the remaining liquid and let it simmer until slightly thickened.
+You'll continue to add in small increments until the mixture starts to resemble a pudding-like texture, at this point, you can add the remaining liquid and let it simmer until slightly thickened.

 CUSTOMIZE THE VEGETABLES!